Azure/missionlz/src/bicep/add-ons/Imaging/README.md

-# Zero Trust and Azure Imaging
+# Azure Zero Trust Imaging

-This zero trust imaging solution for Azure allows you create images in an Azure environment that adheres to zero trust.
+This Azure imaging solution creates images using a zero trust process and resources.
 While other options exist in Azure, its either a manual process or it doesn't adhere to zero trust.
-Azure Image Builder (AIB) is a great imaging service in Azure but does not adhere to zero trust.
-The service creates a staging resource group with a storage account that cannot be configured with a private endpoint.
-This breaks the zero trust principles.
-This solution uses a storage account with a private endpoint to store applications and the existing, preconfigured resources that comply with the principles.
+For instance, Azure Image Builder (AIB) is a great imaging service but deploys a storage account that cannot be configured with a private endpoint.

 ```mermaid
 graph TD;